- 1 Register Your Game!

 Free Play Raffle Details

-By bringing a clean, working game to the show for free play, you will be entered into the Free Play Raffle for a chance to win one of the prizes available!
+By bringing a clean, working game to the show for free play, you will be entered into the Free Play Raffle for a chance to win one of the available prizes!

 Each game you bring will count as a raffle entry, so bringing more than one game will increase your chances of winning.

-Prizes will be limited to one per winner.
-The prize will be awarded to the person who originally registered the game.
+Each winner will have their choice of the available prizes.
+Prizes will be awarded to the person who originally registered the game.